The History of Baseball and Civil Rights in America

 The following timeline highlights some of American history’s watershed moments, both on and off the field, and illustrates how baseball was – and is – a part of our collective lives.

 1865-1876: Following the Civil War between the North and the South, America experiences an era known as Reconstruction.
-From 1865 to 1876, Congress will pass a series of civil rights acts, and the nation will adopted three constitutional amendments (the 13th, 14th, and 15th) intended to ensure freedom and citizenship for African-American men.
+From 1865 to 1876, Congress will pass a series of civil rights acts, and the nation will adopted three constitutional amendments (the 13th, 14th, and 15th) intended to ensure freedom and citizenship for Black men.
 Given this more favorable outlook for African Americans, it was accepted (at least for a while) that Black players could play baseball alongside white players.

 1887: Black players like Walker would soon lose their place in baseball.
 In 1887, major league and minor league team owners adopted a secretive "gentlemen's agreement" or unwritten rule, that said that no new contracts will be given to Black ballplayers.
 This gentleman's agreement, similar to Jim Crow laws adopted by some American states, effectively forces Black ballplayers out of all professional leagues by 1900.
 (This is called de facto segregation, which is segregation that occurs in practice without any official law in place.)